jasancheg/react-native-prepare-svg/Readme.md

 - Group all svg files into a common lib file.
 - Optimize output with [svgo](https://github.com/svg/svgo).
 - Returns a json output friendly to be consumed by the [React Native](https://facebook.github.io/react-native/) components provided by [Expo.io](https://expo.io/) or [react-native-svg](https://www.npmjs.com/package/react-native-svg).
+- It was designed to generate the data required by the [react-native-svgx](https://www.npmjs.com/package/react-native-svgx) component.

 ### How to use